Jo Johnson Keynote Speaker

 - Senior Fellow at the Harvard Kennedy School

 Jo Johnson is a keynote speaker who has been a politician, an author, a journalist and an investment banker.
-He has been MP for Orpington since 2010 and held key ministerial offices in each of the last three Conservative Governments under David Cameron, Theresa May and Boris Johnson, respectively.
+He was MP for Orpington from 2010-2019 and held key ministerial offices in each of the last three Conservative Governments under David Cameron, Theresa May and Boris Johnson, respectively.